What is CTE?

 - GAIN- real world skills and technical knowledge in a specific career path.
 These career-oriented skills transfer to any path a student ends up choosing.

-- TRAIN- in a specific career area and apply their learning in real work-based projects or internships.
+- EXPERIENCE- gain experience in a specific career area and apply your learning in real work-based projects or internships.